filipealmeida/probespawner/README.md

 [Example here.](https://github.com/filipealmeida/probespawner/blob/master/docs/002.linux.metrics.top.iostat.netstat.top.to.elasticsearch.md)
 * Collect stack traces periodically from application servers while monitoring resources of a JVM using JMXProbe.
 Data shipped through pipeline (RabbitMQ) made available for performance engineers, application testers, master troubleshooters and developers for the many reasons you might imagine.
 [Example here.](https://github.com/filipealmeida/probespawner/blob/master/docs/003.java.jmx.to.rabbitmq.elasticsearch.md)
+* Collect vmstat info, write metrics to OpenTSDB via socket

 # How does probespawner work

 Probespawner reads a JSON configuration file stating a list of inputs and the outputs, much like [logstash](https://www.elastic.co/products/logstash).
 The inputs provided are either JMX (probing a JVM), JDBC (querying a database) or execution of programs in different platforms.
 Each is called a probe.
-The data acquired cyclically from these input sources are sent to Elasticsearch, RabbitMQ, stdout or file.
+The data acquired cyclically from these input sources are sent to Elasticsearch, RabbitMQ, OpenTSDB, stdout or file.
 ![](https://github.com/filipealmeida/probespawner/blob/master/docs/probespawner.overview.png)

 Basically, for each input you have defined, probespawner will launch a (java) thread as illustrated in the concurrency manual of jython.